Germany Must Perish!: In the United States

 Although self-published, the book received considerable attention.
 Time magazine published a review in its 24 March issue that compared the book to Jonathan Swift's 1729 satirical essay A Modest Proposal, which proposed reducing the population pressure in Ireland by the cannibalistic consumption of poor Irish infants.
 However, the Time essay recognized that Kaufman's work was not satirical; it described the book as the "enshrinement of a single sensational idea".
 "Since Germans are the perennial disturbers of the world's peace, says the book, they must be dealt with like any homicidal criminals.
 But it is unnecessary to put the whole German nation to the sword.
 It is more humane to sterilize them."

 According to one study, reviews in the United States "reflected an odd combination of straight reporting and skepticism".
 Kaufman's second and more moderate pamphlet, "No More German Wars" published in 1942, was ignored in both the U.S. and Germany.

 An advertisement in The New York Times stated that the book was released to the public on March 1, 1941.
 Kaufman also promoted the book by mailing a miniature black cardboard coffin with a hinged lid to reviewers.
 Inside the coffin was a card proclaiming, "Read GERMANY MUST PERISH!
 Tomorrow you will receive your copy."

 The book's dust jacket contained excerpts from reviews of the book.
 One blurb read: "A Plan For Permanent Peace Among Civilized Nations! -- New York Times."

 Kaufman's book was cited by a prominent Jewish-American trial lawyer, Louis Nizer.
 In his 1944 book What To Do With Germany, Nizer accepted the collective punishment of Germans and considered, though ultimately rejected, their mass "eugenic sterilization".

-In 1945, a Jewish journalist wrote an article claiming that the book was "little more than self-indulgence in dire vituperation by a man who sees Germany as the sole cause of the world's woes".
+In 1945, Donald Lach wrote an article claiming that the book was "little more than self-indulgence in dire vituperation by a man who sees Germany as the sole cause of the world's woes".